brysalazar12/jqform/README.md

 ---

-## invalidCallback
+### invalidCallback
-<div>this will be trigger when the form is submitted and if values did not passed the validation</div>
+<div>this function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation</div>
+---

 # Example: